-The funds are also to be used for travel to one of MSUB’s partner universities in East Asia to work closely with the faculty and administrators in the service of the program goals.
+The funds are also to be used for travel to one of MSUB’s partner universities abroad to work closely with the faculty and administrators in the service of the program goals.
 It is expected that faculty will develop new relationships with colleagues that will lead to a clearer understanding of how Global Studies can be added to one’s teaching and research interests.
 NWC faculty could also solicit guest virtual lecturers for their own classes.
-An important program goal is to make the Global Studies Certificate Program truly interdisciplinary so that students at NWC and MSUB have an opportunity for global engagement.
+An important program goal is to make the Global Studies Certificate Program truly interdisciplinary so that students at NWC and have an opportunity for global engagement.

 Funding by the Undergraduate International Studies and Foreign Language (UISFL) program has been awarded to NWC and MSUB to develop new study abroad programs for Japan, South Korea, and China.
 All full-time NWC students are eligible for these programs.
 Students will begin language studies at NWC or MSUB before studying at one of the MSUB partner universities in China, Japan, or South Korea.
 Students are required to spend one full year (two consecutive semesters) abroad.